Skip to primary navigation Skip to content Skip to footer

 Atxa Rojo Premium

 Atxa Rojo Premium hails from País Vasco, and is a delightful blend of aromatic herbs and fine white wines.
 This vermouth is a fruitier one, with strong notes of sweet cherry.
 You’ll also get notes of licorice and cinnamon to balance out the sweetness.
-Axta Rojo Premium is recommended to pair with tapas or barbecue.
+Axta Rojo Premium pairs well with tapas or barbecue.

 See more: 10 Most Famous Vermouth Cocktails (with Recipes!)